fanyue322/IMAGE/README.md

 mQTL mapping in bisulfite sequencing studies by fitting a binomial mixed model, incorporating allelic-specific methylation pattern.

 # Installation
-It is easy to install the development version of MethylQTL package using the 'devtools' package.
+It is easy to install the development version of IMAGE package using the 'devtools' package.
 ```
 library(devtools)
 install_github("3211895/IMAGE")